How to Mix Hi-hats (A Step-by-Step Guide)

 Hi-hats can often be overlooked, but they are essential to creating a rhythmic backbone and adding excitement to your tracks.

-As a mixing engineer, I know how important it is to get the hi-hats just right, so today I want to share my approach to mixing hi-hats and show you how to take your drum mixes to the next level.
+Today I want to share my approach to mixing hi-hats and show you how to take your drum mixes to the next level.

 From choosing the right samples to processing techniques and panning tips, we'll cover everything you need to know to make your hi-hats shine in the mix.